 - ½ teaspoon fresh parsley

-- 1 lb shrimp — peeled and deveined tail-on
+- 1 pound shrimp peeled and deveined, tail-on

-- Garnish with fresh feta cheese — skip the cheese if you are on Whole30 or Paleo diet
+- feta cheese for garnishing, skip the cheese if you are whole30 or paleo

-- In large cast iron skillet, heat up oil and sauté onion, bell pepper and garlic for about 5-7 minutes.
+- In a large cast iron skillet, heat the olive oil, and sauté the onions, bell peppers, and garlic for about 5-7 minutes.

-- Add diced tomatoes and all the spices.
+- Add the diced tomatoes and all the spices.
 Toss well to combine.

-- Season the shrimp with salt and pepper, bring to the skillet and cook for 5-6 minutes or until they become pink.
-Be careful to not overcook them, otherwise they will have a rubbery texture.
+- Season the shrimp with salt and pepper, add to the skillet, and cook for 5-6 minutes or until they become pink.
+Be careful not to overcook them.
+Otherwise, they will have a rubbery texture.

-- Turn off the heat and sprinkle minced feta cheese on top to serve.
+- Turn off the heat, and sprinkle with crumbled feta cheese.

-- Serve with green salad, rice, quinoa, cauliflower rice and so on.
+- Serve with a side dish, such as a green salad, rice, quinoa, or cauliflower rice.

-And if you like this Shrimp, Bell Pepper and Onions Skillet recipe, please share with your friends and family.
+And if you like this Shrimp, Bell Pepper and Onions Skillet recipe, please share it with your friends and family.
 Do you want to taste more?
-Subscribe to my newsletter and follow Primavera Kitchen on Twitter, Pinterest, Google+, Instagram, and Facebook for all delicious recipes updates.
+Subscribe to my newsletter, and follow Primavera Kitchen on Twitter, Pinterest, Instagram, and Facebook for all delicious recipe updates.
 As always, I really appreciate you stopping by.